SOCIAL SCIENCE

 Geography is the fascinating study of the relationship between people and their environments.
 Those who study Geography are better prepared to understand topics impacting our planet today.
 Field trips are an important part of Geography; they allow us to explore the use of space and the place in which we live.

-We need geographic knowledge to better understand how humans have interacted with their environment over time; how geography has impacted settlement and population; and how geographic factors influence climate, culture, the economy, and world events.
+We need geographic knowledge to better understand how humans have interacted with their environment over time; how geography has impacted settlement and population; Kaitakitanga and how geographic factors influence climate, culture, the economy, and world events.
 A geographic perspective enables us to analyse the past and present and to understand how to prepare for an environmentally uncertain future.
 If you are fascinated by the natural environment and have a genuine interest in the world around you, Geography is the subject for you.

 Cost and Materials: $225 approximately for multi-day field trip with History and Business Studies (optional)

-Entry Guidelines: No entry guidelines
+Entry Guidelines: No entry requirements

 Leads to: Level 2 Geography.
 Geography is a universal qualification.